BlaqueDevs/se-assignment-day-4-software-project-management-Valereng/README.md

 2. Game Development – New features and mechanics can be tested and refined iterativel
+## When Waterfall is More Beneficial

+Waterfall works best when:

+Requirements are well-defined upfront

+Strict regulations must be followed

+Changes are costly or difficult to implement

+Documentation and traceability are essential

+✅ Examples of Waterfall-friendly Projects

+1. Construction & Engineering – A bridge or skyscraper project requires clear planning, approvals, and strict sequencing.

+2. Government & Defense Projects – Compliance and security regulations require extensive documentation and structured processes.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## Implement a Strong Testing Strategy